-The later testers find defects in software, the more expensive they are to correct.
-This economic reality applies whether you're on an Agile team with rapid iterations or one that follows the Waterfall model of progressive phases.
+The later testers find software defects, the more expensive they are to correct.
+This economic reality holds especially true for Agile teams.
+In fact, the quality of an IT organization's Agile feedback loops determines how much the enterprise gets out of the methodology.
 So, you want to find bugs as soon as possible.

-Defects found late in software projects often undertake a roundabout journey to a resolution.
-Firstly, QA must estimate, track and, eventually, assign the bug to a programmer.
-However, that programmer must first finish other work before he starts to fix the bug, and he might not even be familiar with that particular aspect of the application's code base, causing further delay.
+It's hard to resolve defects found late in software projects in a quick and simple fashion.
+QA estimates the scope, tracks the bug and, eventually, assigns it to a programmer.
+However, that programmer must first finish other work before he starts to fix the bug, and he might not even be familiar with that aspect of the application's code base, causing further delay.

-Compare that workflow to one where a QA tester makes a programmer, who inadvertently created a bug, aware of that defect the same day it was added to the source code.
-The programmer can address the bug quickly with the context for it still fresh in his mind.
-That's why a tight feedback loop makes all the difference.
+Compare that workflow to one where a QA tester makes a programmer aware of a defect the same day it was added to the source code.
+The programmer can fix the bug quickly with the context for it still fresh in his mind.
+That's why fast Agile feedback loops make a difference.

-One of Agile's most transformative changes was to take testers from a separate group with a separate manager and embed them into specific development teams.
+One of Agile's most transformative changes to how software gets built was to take testers from a separate group with a separate manager and embed them into specific development teams.
 Simultaneously, testing also shifted to focus on one feature at a time, instead of end-of-line system testing.

-Some teams I've worked with have testers ride along the programming process, meaning they flip between code and test frequently, and even contribute to code.
+Some teams even embed testers the programming process, meaning they flip between code and test frequently, and even contribute to code.

-Envision an overworked team: Programmers work on 10 things at a time, support multiple projects, hit roadblocks when they can't get answers to their questions and hit more snags when another pull request gets blocked.
-Nothing in that way of working is conducive to fast software releases.
+Envision an overworked team: Programmers work on 10 things at a time, support multiple projects, hit roadblocks when they can't get answers to their questions and hit more snags when a pull request gets blocked.
+Nothing in that WIP-heavy way of working is conducive to fast software releases.

 Now, picture a team where programmers work on one thing at a time.
-When the tester evaluates a programmer's work, the latter waits for the former to fully trawl for defects in the software.
-This second team will have little to no switching costs and delays; in my experience, each individual task can get done as much as 30 times faster than in the hands of the overloaded team.
-While this is an extreme comparison, measure average work in progress, and cut it by 10% to 25%.
-Then, cut it one more time.
-The feedback loop will tighten, and you can fix software more quickly.
+When the tester evaluates a programmer's work, the dev waits until they finish looking for defects.
+This second team has little to no task-switching costs or delays; in my experience, each individual task can get done as much as 30 times faster than in the hands of the overloaded team.

 Some groups spend a lot of time preparing tests.
-They create test strategy documents, master test plans, test cases and loads of other documentation.
+They create test strategy documents, master test plans, test cases and other documentation.
 Finally, when the test documents pass review, actual testing begins.
-All that work delays the development process -- it slows down the feedback loop.

-A capable tester should look at the work done and create a test plan concurrent with the actual testing.
-Some argue that many testers are simply not capable of this sort of work -- that a QA lead must tell them what to do.
-But, if testers have the aptitude to multitask, train them; if they don't, maybe they don't have the aptitude to do effective testing at all.
+A capable tester should look at the work that's done and create a test plan concurrent with the actual testing.
+Some argue that many testers are simply not capable of this approach -- that a QA lead must tell them what to do.
+But, if testers have the aptitude to multitask, train them; if they don't, maybe they don't have the aptitude to do effective testing.

 Know your loops

-A software development team can have one to three feedback loops at any given time:
+An Agile team can have one to four software feedback loops at any given time:

 - a developer testing her own work;

-- the final shakedown test before a release to production.
+- the final shakedown test before a release to production; and

-Additionally, some teams might have periodic automated tests, a CI run, performance testing and other types of test results that cause delays.
-When debating which loop to tighten, evaluate the value of reducing time-to-test results and the ease of tightening a particular loop.
+Additionally, some teams might have periodic automated tests, a CI run, performance testing and other types of checks that cause delays.
+When debating which loop to tighten, evaluate how valuable shorter time to test results is, and how easily you can improve the loop.

-To get a grasp of that, take a few pieces of paper, and estimate these lengths.
-Write down the process, and if you'd like, study them for a sprint.
-When finished, figure out how to slice off a piece.
-For example, you can skip tests that seem to never yield useful results.
-In some cases, these tests are redundant anyway.
-Investing in steps such as automating the setup process could have other benefits, like automating the build process as well.
+Write down the process, and if you'd like, study estimated times for these loops in a sprint.
+Figure out how to slice off a piece.
+For example, you can skip tests that never yield useful results.
+In some cases, these tests are redundant.
+Also, an investment in shorter loops, such as automating the setup process, could have other benefits, like automating the build process as well.

 Sketch it out, give it a try, look at the results and repeat.

-If it takes hours to set up a test environment, testers will likely do that work once per sprint, which creates distance between development and testing.
-If it takes days, you might inadvertently be stuck in what is effectively a Waterfall model.
-Setup also slows down test loops and delays feedback.
+If it takes hours to set up a test environment, testers will likely do that work once per sprint, which further separates development from testing.
+If setup takes days, your Agile team might inadvertently be stuck in what is effectively a Waterfall model.

-So, figure out what takes setup so long.
-Once you identify the problem, reduce the delay with something as simple as a batch program to load data into a database or a push-button to create a server for any given build or branch.
+Figure out what takes so long in the setup.
+Once you identify the bottleneck, reduce the delay.
+For example, if data creation is an issue, build a batch program to load data into a database.
+If server availability is a problem, move to an automated, push-button process to create a standard server for any given build or branch.

-Many defects in software are accidental.
-These mistakes happen because of a lack attention to detail or a misinterpretation of vague directions.
+Reduce the number of defects you introduce in the first iteration of software.
+The more bugs you create, the more trips through the software feedback loop happen.
+Many software defects happen because of a lack of attention to detail or misinterpretation of vague directions.
 When such bugs become too common, programmers can't advance to create new features.
-There will be more trips through the feedback loop in order to finish the project, and everything will take longer.

-To fix this bottleneck, reduce the defect injection rate.
+To fix this bottleneck, reduce the defect injection rate: the total number of known defects per iteration.
 Analyze the root cause of these missteps, and remove them to improve first-time quality.
-This shift often draws testers into the creation of software requirements.
+This shift in approach often draws testers into the creation of software requirements.